erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/80_appendix.md

 !include code/double-pendulum-2d-simulation.py

 ![Validation of the equations of motion generated using the above SymPy code against those taken from @HillLearningScientificProgramming2016.
 Note how symbolically equal equations can lead to different result due to numerical inaccuracies in computers.](figures/cas-lit-comparison.svg){ #fig:cas-lit-comparison }

+### 2d Pointmass and Distributed Mass

+The following code derives the equations of motion for a double pendulum where the second pendulum is a distributed mass.
+Note that this assumes that the rotational inertia `I2` is provided relative to the axis of rotation lying in `m1`.

+!include code/double-pendulum-2d-distmass-lagrangian.py

+!include code/double_pendulum-2d-distmass-eom.txt

 ## 3D Pointmass Double Pendulum { #sec:3d-pointmass-eom}